metal-toolbox/hollow-metadataservice/README.md

 Additionally, if a new request for a different instance ID is received, but it includes an IP address that's already associated to another instance, that IP address will be dissociated from the previous instance and associated to the instance ID specified in the request.

 ## Fetching Data from an Upstream Source of Truth
 If the external source of truth has not sent a `POST` request to create a metadata or userdata record for an instance IP address, the service can optionally try to fetch the data from an external system when a request for metadata is received from the instance.
 The response will then be cached by the service and served up for any subsequent requests made by the instance.
+See the section on [configuring an external source of truth](#configuring-an-external-source-of-truth) for more information.

 ## Some Diagrams